shaunlebron/blinky/README.md

 - includes the Quake demo as a free testing sandbox
 - uses the cross-platform [TyrQuake] engine

+### Problem & Solution

-For example, all current games use the standard projection below on the left, which is poorly suited for wide-angle video.
+All current games and most 3D applications use the standard projection below on the left, which you can see produces bad distortion when pushing it to its 180º limit.
 But using the [Panini] projection on the right allows us to see wider angles with little distortion.
-It even has less distortion than a standard circular fisheye (e.g.  GoPro).
+It even has less distortion than a standard circular fisheye (e.g.  GoPro), and it maintains the relative shape of objects, resulting in less nausea.

 ![old-and-new](readme-img/old-and-new.jpg)